ClusterHQ/flocker/docs/using/installing/index.rst

 Using Amazon Web Services
 -------------------------

-# TODO Change this to use CentOS 7

 .. note:: If you are not familiar with EC2 you may want to `read more about the terminology and concepts <https://fedoraproject.org/wiki/User:Gholms/EC2_Primer>`_ used in this document.
           You can also refer to `the full documentation for interacting with EC2 from Amazon Web Services <http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/>`_.

 #.
-Choose a nearby region and use the link to it below to access the EC2 Launch Wizard
+Choose a nearby region and use the link to it below to access the EC2 Launch Wizard.
+   These launch CentOS 7 AMIs but it is possible to use any operating system supported by Flocker with AWS.

+# TODO change these to use CentOS 7 AMIs

    * `Asia Pacific (Singapore) <https://console.aws.amazon.com/ec2/v2/home?region=ap-southeast-1#LaunchInstanceWizard:ami=ami-6ceebe3e>`_
    * `Asia Pacific (Sydney) <https://console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#LaunchInstanceWizard:ami=ami-eba038d1>`_